 Your CV shouldn’t be longer than two pages and don’t forget your spelling and punctuation.
 Proofread the document as many times as you can, and perhaps get a friend to look over it with a fresh pair of eyes.
 Spelling mistakes look extremely unprofessional.

-Recruiters in the charity sector are just as busy as any other and will appreciate nothing more than an easy-to-read, concise CV.
+Swarmed with applications, recruiters in the charity sector are busier than ever and will appreciate nothing more than an easy-to-read, concise CV.

 Have you left white space to distinguish between sections?
 Without it, it won’t be easy for readers to find the information they’re looking for.